 Elevation: 9,577 ft

-Climbing and access information for this peak is found on page 368.
+Climbing and access information for this peak is on Page 368 of the book.
 Livingston Douglas provided the update found below which provides important access information in this age of ATV trails.
 Updated November 2018

-Snowdrift Mountain is located east/northeast of Georgetown, Idaho and directly north of Meade Peak.
+Snowdrift Mountain is located ENE of Georgetown, Idaho and directly north of Meade Peak.
+USGS Snowdrift Mountain

 2018 Update by Livingston Douglas

 From the signed turnoff on US-30 in the center of the bustling metropolis of Georgetown, ID, turn E onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
 Drive up the road to a junction at 2.3 miles (LEFT is CR-1095/Left Hand Fork Road; STRAIGHT is Georgetown Canyon Road/FSR-102).
 Go straight; the road changes from paved to gravel here.
 At 3.5 miles, you enter the Caribou National Forest.
 At 11.7 miles, the road crests at Georgetown Saddle and enters Caribou County.
 Park at this saddle at the junction with FSR-342 to the left/west.
 The elevation here is 8,050 feet.